riskycase/file-server/README.md

 	Options
 	  --destination, -d	PATH	Save uploaded files to folder specified in path (defaults to uploads folder in local working directory)
-	  --list, -l		PATH	Read files to share from the lsit given in path
+	  --list, -l		PATH	Read files to share from the list given in path

 	Examples
 	  $ npm start